 Visit these three towns in a full day tour, or split them over a couple of days staying overnight in Meknes or Moulay Idriss Zerhoun.
 Meknes is an Imperial City with a small medina, impressive architecture and interesting museums.
 Don’t miss the magnificent stables and granaries on the edge of town, Heri Es Souani.

 The UNESCO World Heritage Site of Roman city Volubilis is definitely worth a visit.
 This was the breadbasket of the Roman Empire and the rolling wheatfields, olive groves and vineyards around Meknes lie at your feet.
 The small museum here has some impressive pieces.

 In Moulay Idriss Zerhoun, climb up to the top of the village for fabulous views over this sacred pilgrimage site.
-At olive harvest (November-January) there are oil tastings at the local communal olive presses.
+At olive harvest time (November-January) there are oil tastings at the local olive presses.

 Explore the town from a woman’s perspective with Hajiba who will show you where she shops, the hammam where she bathes and the community oven where she takes her bread to be baked.
 Finish with mint tea on Hajiba’s roof terrace.

 There are several options for lunch on this day trip: Walila Farm is a few minutes from Volubilis and serves pleasant meals al fresco, a simple pavement cafe in Moulay Idriss Zerhoun is good for the town’s famous kefta (meatballs) or spit-roast chicken served with bread and salad, the roof terrace at Dar Zerhoune, or at the exclusive Scorpion House, both with spectacular views of the town and surrounding mountains.

 *Azrou and the Ifrane National Park

 Tuesday is market day in the Berber town of Azrou and is the perfect day to explore the town and its wonderful carpets.

 Take a walk in the cedar forests of the Ifrane National Park and look out for Barbary macaques (monkeys).
 Learn about the monkeys from the local Community Scouts who look after them.
 Specialist guides are available for walks into the forest and surrounding mountains.
 You can stay over in hotels in Azrou or Ifrane, or in one of the newer rural retreats in the countryside or hike up to the nomads and stay overnight with them.